ianhomer/mcp-bins/README.md

 5. Restart Claude Desktop

-6. You can now use the hello tool and access the hello://world resource in your conversations with Claude
+6. You can now use the hello tool, bin-collection tool, and access the hello://world resource in your conversations with Claude

+**Note**: The bin-collection tool requires a valid UPRN (Unique Property Reference Number) for Reading addresses.
+You can find your UPRN on council tax bills or by searching the Reading Borough Council website.

 ## Tools